licheez/pvWayNuGetsSolution/MsSqlLoggerServiceSolution/MsSqlLoggerService/MsSqlLoggerServiceReadMe.md

 *When does it happened*

 * You can provide your own column name for this column
-* The Message column persists the UTC date.
+* The CreateDateUtc column persists the UTC date.
 * This column should be non nullable.
 * This column should be of type datetime